xazab/wallet-lib/README.md

 You can see some [Examples here](/docs/usage/examples.md).

-More extensive documentation is available at https://dashevo.github.io/wallet-lib along with additional [examples & snippets](https://dashevo.github.io/wallet-lib/#/usage/examples).
+More extensive documentation is available at https://xazab.github.io/wallet-lib along with additional [examples & snippets](https://xazab.github.io/wallet-lib/#/usage/examples).

 ## Maintainers

-Wallet-Lib is maintained by the [Dash Core Developers](https://www.github.com/dashevo).
+Wallet-Lib is maintained by the [Xazab Core Developers](https://www.github.com/xazab).
 We want to thank all members of the community that have submitted suggestions, issues and pull requests.

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/dashevo/wallet-lib/issues/new/choose) or submit PRs.
+[Open an issue](https://github.com/xazab/wallet-lib/issues/new/choose) or submit PRs.

 ## License

-[MIT](LICENSE) &copy; Dash Core Group, Inc.
+[MIT](LICENSE) &copy; Dash Core Group, Inc. |  &copy; Xazab Foundations